KhanhTaiTran/KhanhTaiTran/README.md

 ### Hi there 👋
+- 🌱 I’m currently learning how to make a web app
+- ⚡ Fun fact: The Majority of Earth’s Oxygen Is Produced by Oceans Have you ever thought of where oxygen comes from?
+Most of us believe that we get oxygen from trees but you might not know that more than half of the earth’s oxygen that we breathe comes from oceans.
+                Various scientists estimate that 50%-80% of the earth’s oxygen is produced by the oceans.
+The majority of this production is from plant-based marine organisms.
+Oceanic plankton, algae, seaweed,and some bacteria can photosynthesize & produce more than half of the world’s oxygen.

 <!--
 **KhanhTaiTran/KhanhTaiTran** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.